AshleyJM-k/GoElseWhere/README.md

 # GoElseWhere
-Travel website for New Zealand including places to travel, currency converter, interactice map with weather API and direct links to each activity with respective pages.
+Travel website used when traveling to New Zealand including places to travel, currency converter, interactice map with weather API and direct links to each activity with respective pages.

 ## Hiking Page example